Edirne in Turkey and Plovdiv in Bulgaria: Two excellent places to stop en route between Istanbul and Sofia

 (*) Hitching is officially illegal in Bulgaria, although people (including us, later on in our trip around the country) still do it.
 The problem with attempting it at the Bulgarian border is that practically every car we peered down upon, as we made our way slowly to Immigration, was full to the brim with people and luggage.
 Approaching truck drivers would probably be the best bet if you do want to try and hitch.

 Situated in the south of the country, Plovdiv is one of Bulgaria’s nicest cities.
-In fact, I would go as far as to say that we could easily spend an extended period (the closest we come to putting down roots somewhere these days) in Plovdiv.
+In fact, I would go as far as to say that we could easily spend an extended period, which is the closest we come to putting down roots somewhere these days, in Plovdiv.
 It’s got plenty going for it – the centre is compact and walkable, there are some lively (but not too lively!) bars, plenty of green space and some interesting things to see and do – it’s our kind of town!

 Looking down on Plovdiv from Liberators Hill